 Because it is such a common occurrence, every household owner should be prepared at all times by learning how to put out a stove fire, how to get rid of smoke in the house from oven and clean it up, and most importantly – how to prevent kitchen fire damage.

 But then there’s cleaning up after a grease fire damage, which is the second challenge.
 Just as a grease fire is hard to put out, a grease fire damage is also difficult to clean up.

 Grease Fire Damage: How to Put Out Grease Fire

 Follow these steps on how to put out a stove fire:

 Putting out grease fire requires skills, a speedy reaction, and most importantly – the presence of mind.

-- It’s easier said than done, but the best way to confront any emergency situation is to stop panicking and stay calm.
-Only then will you be able to think of the best solution in the quickest way possible.
+- It’s easier said than done, but the way to confront any emergency situation is to stop panicking and stay calm.
+Only then will you be able to think of the solution in the quickest way possible.

 - When there are grease fires, one thing you should never do is to pick up the pan.
 Otherwise, the fire can spread to you or the grease could spill into the counter or kitchen floor, causing the fire to spread easily.

 - Do NOT put water to the pan.
 Doing so could only cause the fire to grow bigger.
 Before you know it, you have walls on fire.